ctkelley/SIAMFANLEquations.jl/README.md

 If __log(version_number) < 0__ there's trouble!

-This is version v0.4.3: Chapter 4: Anderson acceleration; solver done; printbook --> notebook complete; notebook mostly done
+This is version v0.5.0: Chapter 5: Case studies

-The plan is, for 4 <= x <= 5.
+The plan is, for version 5

-- v0.x.0 goes live when the codes can duplicate the examples I'll keep from Chapter x of (Kel03) and make the new examples.
+- v0.5.0 goes live when the codes when the first case study is in the printbook, mapped to the notebook, and the codes are done

-- Version v0.x.1 means the codes are finished and I have solid drafts of the print book and notebook parts of the chapter.
+- Version v.0.5.1 means that at least one case study is completly done and I have solid drafts of the print book and notebook parts of the chapter.

-- Version v0.x.2 goes out when the codes and notebook for Chapter x are finished.
+- Version v0.x.2 goes out when the codes and notebook for Chapter 5 are finished.

-- v0.x.3 is reserved for finalizing the print book <--> notebook mappings, cleaing up the docs, and fixing inconsitencies.
-I will post the package announcements for v0.x.3 on Discourse for 1 <= x <= 5
+- v0.5.3 is reserved for finalizing the print book <--> notebook mappings, cleaing up the docs, and fixing inconsitencies.
+I will post the package announcements for v0.5.3 on Discourse when 0.5.3 is done

- - 0.x.y for y > 3 and x < 5 are serious bug fixes and/or changes in the calling sequences/interfaces/rules that I have to do to make things consistent with future chapters.

 - 0.5.z for z > 3 are preparatory releases for the announcement to NA-Digest.